 They are daydreaming about scuba diving for the first time in the Caribbean (they’ve always wanted to do that).
 Or they’re visualizing digging their toes in the warm white sands of Kona beaches or imagining trekking in the Andes as a milestone to mark their retirement.
 For thirty minutes, they are thinking about escape.

 Chances are they’re scrolling through Facebook, Twitter, or Instagram.
 They’re looking for images of their daydream to materialize in front of them . . . looking for someone to tell them they can afford to make that dream into a reality—if not now, someday.
 They may not know it, but they’re looking for you.

 What’s the moral of the story?
 If your travel agency is not up and running on social media, it needs to be (yesterday).
 If you're a social-media-phobe, don't fret.
 We'll make it easy as possible because a.) you don't have to do it all and b.) some programs will streamline the process (or essentially do it for you).

 Where Are Your Clients on Social Media?

-You don’t need a statistic to tell you that everyone and their great-grandmother is on social media.
+You don’t need a statistic to tell you that almost everyone and their great-grandmother is on social media.
 The question is, which platforms do your clients/potential clients use the most?

 All finished?
-There’s probably a good chance Facebook popped up in your queue as front runner, but if you want to expand your social media (SM) presence, or decide which SM accounts to concentrate on, you might consider looking at option #2 or #3 on your list.
+There’s probably a good chance Facebook popped up in your queue as the front runner, but if you want to expand your social media (SM) presence, or decide which SM accounts to concentrate on, you might consider looking at option #2 or #3 on your list.

 There’s so much stuff out there about how SM marketing, so I’m not going to reinvent the wheel.
 But let me just break down a few tips to make your biz pages sparkle.